Impressionist's summer residence

 Please note: central heating is not provided.

 The staircase of the house disposes of a wheelchair elevator, the staircase is equipped with a chair which goes up and down.
 The width of all doors is sufficient for wheelchairs except for the ground floor WC.
-One large bathroom on the upper floor can be accessed with wheelchair, but other wheelchairs facilities are not provided.
+One large bathroom on the upper floor can be accessed with wheelchair, but other wheelchairs facilities are not provided (and none of the bathrooms has a shower that allows access with a wheelchair).

 Next village 2 km